anhquan99/DetectSQLInjectionPyshark/README.md

 ## General

-- School project for detecting and alert to the user when navigate is attacked with sql injection based on CVE-2018-17552.
+- Project for detecting and alert to the user when navigate is attacked with sql injection based on CVE-2018-17552.

 ## Technologies used